kbolek/bomberman_uec2/README.md

 ## Introduction

-This project is realized as part of UEC2 course.
+This project is realized as part of UEC2 course by Dominik Chat and Krzysztof Bolek.
 This is a modification of oldschool game named ,,Bomberman" based on Basys3 FPGA Board and MicroBlaze processor design using the Vivado (**2019.2 version**).
 In this project it is used Vivado IP integrator to build a processor design, and then debug the design with the **Vitis** - unified software platform and the Vivado Integrated Logic Analyzer.

  What is the MicroBlaze Processor?